Scalar curvature operator for models of loop quantum gravity on a cubical graph: Ricci scalar as a function of the densitized triad

 \section{Ricci scalar as a function of the densitized triad}

-In this Appendix we provide a detailed derivation of \Eq{qR}, which expresses the Ricci scalar of the spatial manifold as a function of the densitized triad.
-The Ricci scalar is given by
+In this Appendix we present a derivation of \Eq{qR}, which expresses the Ricci scalar of the spatial manifold in terms of the densitized triad and its gauge covariant derivatives.
+We begin by obtaining an expression for the Ricci scalar as a function of the triad and its partial derivatives, after which the desired result is found by writing the partial derivatives in terms of their gauge covariant counterparts.